nathanhaigh/nectar-workshop-template/README.md

 VM's launched from a particular image can be customised such that they differ from that base image.
 This is useful for things such as:

+* Updating and upgrading the currently installed software
 * Setting the password of the default user on the image
 * Adding new users and setting their passwords
 * Installing new software from package repositories